raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 [ J ] NODE_JWT_SECRET
 ```

-If you need inspiration for creating your passwords: the [xkcd: Password Strength](https://xkcd.com/936/){:target="_blank"} comic is funny and contains a lot of truth.
 Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/){:target="_blank"}), or whaterver password manager you're already using, and keep your original notes out of sight once installation is complete.

 ### Install dependencies